 The on-going mandatory logbook program in the sablefish fisheries provides catch and effort data by date, location, and set.
 In the SSEI sablefish fishery, overall CPUE (adjusted for hook spacing) has been decreasing since 2005.
-In 2009 it was .14 round kg/hk compared to 0.17 round kg/hook in 2008.
-In 2005 the CPUE was .24 kg/hook.
-In the NSEI fishery, the overall CPUE adjusted for hook spacing expressed in round kg/hook was 0.35 in 2009 down from 0.41 in 2008.
-This drop is the first following a steady upward trend seen in fishery CPUEs for this area throughout the last decade.
+In 2010 it was 0.15 round kg/hook, up slightly from 0.14 round kg/hook in 2009.
+In 2005, the SSEI CPUE was 0.24 kg/hook.
+In the NSEI fishery, the overall CPUE adjusted for hook spacing expressed in round kg/hook was 0.37 in 2010, down slightly from 0.39 kg/hook in 2009.

-In 2009, ADF&G continued a mark/recapture study in NSEI, tagging and releasing 7,071 sablefish.
-Pot gear was used to capture the fish from June 1st to 23rd one and a half months prior to the start of the fishery which commenced on August 15, 2009.
+In 2010, ADF&G continued a mark/recapture study in NSEI, tagging and releasing 7,443 sablefish.
+Pot gear was used to capture the fish from May 31st to June 25th, one and a half months prior to the start of the fishery which commenced on August 15, 2010.
 Using pot gear to capture the fish for tagging has minimized the apparent "hook shyness" pattern of tag returns observed in 1997, 1998 and 1999 when longline gear was used to catch fish for tagging.
-Tagged fish are distributed by area and depth in proportion to the harvested commercial catch using logbook data from the three previous years (contact Deidra Holum).
+Tagged fish are distributed by area and depth in proportion to the harvested commercial catch using logbook data from the three previous years.
+No biological samples were taken in 2010 in the pot survey as sufficient sampling occurs during the longline surveys and in the commercial fishery (contact Deidra Holum).